Motorcycle Accident Attorney in Fort Wayne

 What If the Other Driver Has No Insurance?

-If the other driver is uninsured, you may be able to pursue compensation through your own uninsured motorist coverage.
-Indiana law requires insurers to offer this coverage, and it can help pay for medical bills and damages if the responsible party cannot cover your losses.
+If the other driver has no insurance, you may be able to recover through your own uninsured motorist coverage.
+Indiana requires newly written auto liability policies to include uninsured and underinsured motorist coverage unless you reject it in writing, and that coverage can help pay for losses when the at-fault driver cannot.

 Our Settlements & Verdicts